 Introduction to Layers in Illustrator

 Layers in Illustrator are the transparent folders that contain text, images, and artworks.
 These layers can be hidden or shown at any point in time from the document as required by the user.
 The layers contain all the necessary information about the objects or artworks present inside that layer.
-The user has the control to change the opacity of that particular layer and also lock the layer to work on the other objects without touching that layer.
+The user can change the opacity of that particular layer and lock the layer to work on the other objects without touching that layer.
 The layers in Illustrator are very important to learn and understand because most of the work is done with the help of the layers and their functions.

 Create a Layer in Illustrator